 I want you to do a very simple exercise that my friend went over with me and it changed how I see love.
 Read the verses below.

 “Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 It does not dishonor others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 Love does not delight in evil but rejoices with the truth.
 It always protects, always trusts, always hope, always perseveres.

 Love never fails.
 But where there are prophecies, they will cease; where there are tongues, they will be stilled; where there is knowledge, it will pass away.”

 ~1 Cor 13: 4-8

 Yes, I know, these verses are one of the most used verses to explain and describe love in the Christian world.
-To most, they are over used and the significant meaning of these words have faded in importance.
-I want to show you another way of looking at them and hopefully they will open your eyes to a whole new level what love is and can be, as love is the inspirations for this blog.
+To most, they are overused and the significant meaning of these words have faded in importance.
+I want to show you another way of looking at them and hopefully, they will open your eyes to a whole new level of what love is and can be, as love is the inspirations for this blog.